 The Refractory Thickness Sensor (RTS) should be placed in direct contact with the AZS wall to work properly.
 The wall should be regular air-cooled as many critical wear areas already are.

-The Furnace Tomography Sensor (FTS) should be placed directly on the insulation wall to detect the presence of glass infiltration and measure residual insulation thickness.
+The Furnace Tomography Sensor (FTS) should be placed directly on the insulation wall to measure residual insulation thickness.

 Accessibility around the furnace is what determines the total time it takes to map an entire furnace wall thickness.
 Mapping sidewall and insulation thickness of a typical 400 ton/day furnace takes 0.5 to 2 days.
 Most can be done in 1 day.
 Our RTS (Refractory Thickness Sensor) takes less than 2 seconds to do one measurement.
 Our FTS sensor takes less than 2 seconds to measure.